cyatteau/oredev25-open-source-mapping/README.md

 - **ArcGIS API Key:**
   Needed for accessing ArcGIS services in some demos.
 Quickly sign up and create your own key at [location.arcgis.com](https://location.arcgis.com).
-  - _NOTE:_ An ArcGIS Location Platform account is required for accessing the Places Service demo.

 ## About the Talk